adwoama/retrofit-radiator/README.md

 WIFI_PASSWORD = "YourWiFiPassword"

 ```
-If you are running this exeriment on campus you will need to connect the pico to CMU-DEVICE not CMU-SECURE.
+If you are running this experiment on campus you will need to connect the pico to CMU-DEVICE not CMU-SECURE.
 Your SSID will be "CMUE-SECURE" and the password will be "" (an empty string).
 You will need to submit the MAC address. *I'll add instructions about this later.*

 ## 1. Raspberry Pi Pico Setup